gabrielbull/react-desktop/docs/mac-os/window.md

 Property            | Type         | Description
 :------------------ | :-----------:| :----------
-background          | string       | Sets the background color of a component, if bool, the color will be used as the background color. chrome              | bool         | Sets the chrome of the window. height              | number       | Sets the height of a component. hidden              | bool         | Sets the visibility of a component.
+background          | string       | Sets the background color of a component. chrome              | bool         | Sets the chrome of the window. height              | number       | Sets the height of a component. hidden              | bool         | Sets the visibility of a component.